fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - The "Embark" entry is no longer missing details when attempting to find information about the embarked Movement point.
     - The incorrect terminology "Clicking" will no longer appear when viewing the "Antiquity: Great Library" Civilopedia entry.
 - **Controller-Specific**
-    - The scroll bar no longer loses functionality when viewing another players’ Religion after unlocking new Beliefs.
+    - The scroll bar no longer loses functionality when viewing another players' Religion after unlocking new Beliefs.
     - Cursor no longer loses focus when placing all Towns with the City cards selected in the Place Effects menu.
     - Placeholder “?” button prompts no longer appear during the Advanced Start settlement placement screen when using an Xbox-layout controller.
     - R-Stick now has scroll functionality in the Archive box in the Great Works menu.